 Why do I believe in Islam?

 AT SOME point whilst I was still at school my heart began to turn away from Christianity.
 I believe a large part of this was teenage selfishness – seeing life in a wholly negative light, despite its reality.
 And maybe, too, there was a shyness of my beliefs.
-I remember Frasier from St. Andrews congratulating me on my confirmation one lunchtime at school and feeling a little embarrassed by it.
+I remember a friend from church congratulating …

 The Ethnic Religion